How Does Lola.com Keep Your Information Secure?

 At Lola.com, we know how important the security of your personal and organizational information is to you.
 That’s why we’ve developed a comprehensive, constantly improving system designed to protect our travelers and their information.

-We are proud of our many security measures — such as our PCI-DSS Level 1 compliance — but we’re not stopping there, and you shouldn’t want us to.
+We are proud of our many security measures — such as our PCI-DSS Level 1 and GDPR compliance — but we’re not stopping there, and you shouldn’t want us to.

 For those who want to read the nitty-gritty of how we operate, please reference the overview of our security policy and protocols.
 And, of course, as with anything about Lola.com, we are happy to speak through any of this in person, just let us know.